torikushiii/starrail-auto/README.md

     - Dailies
         - Remind you to do your [daily commission](https://i.imgur.com/5kEqkTG.png) every day at 09:00 PM or your specified time (Only if you haven't done it yet)
     - Weeklies
-        - Remind you to do your [weekly boss](https://i.imgur.com/0aoC7bu.png) every your specified time or Sunday 09:00 PM
+        - Remind you to do your [weekly boss](https://i.imgur.com/0aoC7bu.png) every your specified time or Sunday 09:00 PM (Only if you haven't done it yet)
-        - Remind you to do your Simulated Universe points every your specified time or Sunday 09:00 PM
+        - Remind you to do your Simulated Universe points every your specified time or Sunday 09:00 PM (Only if you haven't done it yet)
 - [x] Code Redeem (Node only)
     - Will send you notification if there's a new code available
     - Will automatically redeem the code for you